 Different Types of African Dog Breeds

-Africa is a continent is known for so many things, particularly its rich cultural history and traditions.
-Its flora and fauna have an incomparable diversity.
-If we are to mention animals and Africa in the same sentence, many of us will immediately think of areas like the savanna, desert or jungle.
-Within these ecosystems are some of the most varied and fascinating wildlife species we can imagine.
-For this reason, we may think less of domestic animals from Africa, but they are no less fascinating.
-This can be seen by looking at the various domestic and wild dog breeds domestic to Africa.
+Africa is a continent known for its rich cultural history and traditions.
+Its flora and fauna boast incomparable diversity.
+When thinking about animals and Africa, many of us envision the savanna, desert, or jungle.
+These ecosystems host some of the most varied and fascinating wildlife species imaginable.
+Consequently, domestic animals from Africa might be less frequently considered, yet they are equally fascinating.
+This becomes evident when we explore the various domestic and wild dog breeds native to Africa.

-At AnimalWised, we bring you our lost of 10 different types of African dog breeds.
-We provide information on African dog breeds both large and small, as well as providing pictures to see the range of physical characteristics they display.
+At AnimalWised, we bring you our list of 10 different types of African dog breeds.
+We provide information on African dog breeds both large and small, along with pictures to illustrate their range of physical characteristics.

 What are the types of African dog breeds?